tzerk/RLumShiny/cran-comments.md

 * win-builder (devel and release)

 ## CRAN Notes
+> Dependence on R version ‘3.3.2’ not with patchlevel 0

+Fixed by setting the R dependency to 3.4.0

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.